 Packet loss is the percentage of packets that are sent by a source but not received at the intended destination.
-The most common causes of packet loss are high latency or encountered congestion along the network route.
-A small amount of packet loss is expected, and indeed packet loss is commonly used by some Internet protocols to infer Internet congestion and to adjust the sending rate to mitigate for the congestion.
-The MBA program considers a packet lost if the packet's round-trip latency exceeds 3 seconds.
+The most common causes of packet loss are congestion leading to buffer overflows or active queue management along the network path.
+Alternatively, high latency might lead to a packet being counted as lost if it does not arrive within a specified window.
+A small amount of packet loss is expected, and indeed packet loss is commonly used by some Internet protocols such as TCP to infer Internet congestion and to adjust the sending rate to mitigate the offered load, thus lessening the contribution to congestion and the risk of lost packets.
+The MBA program uses an active UDP-based packet loss measurement method and considers a packet lost if it is not returned within 3 seconds.

 Chart 8 shows the average peak-period packet loss for each participating ISP, grouped into bins.
 We have broken the packet loss performance into three bands, allowing a more granular view of the packet loss performance of the ISP network.
-The breakpoints for the three bins used to classify packet loss have been chosen with an eye towards balancing commonly accepted packet loss standards and provider packet loss Service Level Agreements (SLAs).
-Specifically, the 1% standard for packet loss is commonly accepted as the point at which highly interactive applications such as VoIP experience significant degradation and quality according to international documents.15 The 0.4% breakpoint was chosen as a generic breakpoint between the highly desired performance of 0% packet loss described in many documents and the 1% unacceptable limit on the high side.
-The specific value of 0.4% is based upon a compromised value between those two limits and is generally supported by many SLAs and major ISPs for network performance.
-Indeed, most SLAs support 0.1% to 0.3% SLA packet loss guarantees,16 but these are generally for enterprise level services which generally have more stringent requirements for higher-level performance.
+The breakpoints for the three bins used to classify packet loss have been chosen with an eye towards balancing commonly accepted packet loss thresholds for specific services and provider packet loss Service Level Agreements (SLAs) for enterprise services, as consumer offerings are not typically accompanied by SLAs.
+Specifically, the 1% standard for packet loss is commonly accepted as the point at which highly interactive applications such as VoIP experience significant degradation in quality according to industry publications and international (ITU) standards.
+The 0.4% breakpoint was chosen as middle ground between the highly desirable performance of 0% packet loss described in many documents (for Voice over Internet Protocol (VoIP)) and the 1% unacceptable limit on the high side.
+The specific value of 0.4% is also generally supported by major ISP SLAs for network performance.
+Indeed, most SLAs support 0.1% to 0.3% packet loss guarantees, but these are generally for enterprise level services which entail business-critical applications that require some service guarantees.